TobiasNiggemeyer/ESP8266HomekitThermostat/README.md

   - better fit
 - removal of power supply by battery
 - create detailed/professional schematics
+- add an LED to indicate if the signal of the rotary encoder is high (needed to simulate the rotary encoder with the esp)

 ### Feel free to ask questions and improve the thermostat